Bacteria and micro-organisms involved in water treatment

 By eliminating the fats and oils responsible for the habitat degradation

-Lipophilic bacteria are specialized in the decomposition of animal and vegetable fats and oils in urban WWTPs and industrial treatment plants.
+Lipophilic bacteria are specialized in the degradation of animal and vegetable fats and oils in urban WWTPs and industrial treatment plant.
 These bacteria are easily adaptable to all current treatment systems.

-On the market, there are products such as completely natural bacteria and enzymes, designed and selected for their ability to dissolve and digest fats and sludge.
-Some bacteria are so specialized in the degradation of fats that they are capable of degrading high loads, up to 300,000 mg/L COD.
+On the market, there are products such as completely natural bacteria and enzymes, designed and selected for their ability to solubilize and digest grease and mud.
+Some bacteria are so specialised in fat degradation that they are capable of degrading high loads, up to 300,000 mg/L of COD.

 The design is available on the microbiological optimization page.